 TIP #3: Bring a blanket or lawn chair to sit on, as well as warm clothing.
 The evenings can get cool, especially later in the summer.
 Fortunately, blankets are available for sale if you forget to bring one, and they are relatively inexpensive.

 TIP #4: Dogs are welcome at Butchart Gardens during the day if kept on leash, but they are not permitted during the fireworks.
 If you plan to stay late and watch the show, leave Fido at home.

 Butchart Gardens Nightly Illumination

 From mid-June until mid-September Butchart Gardens lights up at night.
-After enjoying the evening live music performances or Saturday night fireworks in July and August, go for one final stroll around the gardens and admire the place all lit up.
-Especially beautiful with all the illumination is the Sunken Garden.
+After enjoying the evening’s live music or Saturday night fireworks in July and August, go for one final stroll around the gardens and admire the place all lit up.
+The Sunken Garden is especially beautiful with all the illumination.

 Butchart’s Summer Festival

 Every night from early July until the first weekend in September the attraction hosts live music starting at 8 pm.
 Bands perform outdoors on the lawns of the gardens, and the concerts are included in the regular cost of admission, except for the odd “special event” when a major artist performs.
 In 2015 special performance artists included Canadian singer Jann Arden and the band Spirit of the West.
 For the higher-profile names annual passes are not valid for concert entry.